EMIL NOLDE, OIL ON CANVAS, 1912

 A reader recently opined “I think God suffers without anxiety.
 As beings with imperfect vision, knowledge, and love, we suffer with it.”
 Which certainly raises more interesting questions, and also brings me back to the musing that kicked off the discussion in the first place; to wit, without questioning that God knows in the end, that good will triumph, that love will reign, that Christ will take his place upon the throne—we “know” that, too—I wondered whether, like us, God doesn’t know exactly how that will happen.
 To give people free will, it seems to me, is to consent to not know, to wait knowing that but without knowing how.

-I’m just groping here to articulate a question, without in any way presuming to know an answer.
+I’m just groping here.
 But to say God knows no anxiety, it seems to me, is to say it would have been all the same to God--to the Father of Christ, to the First Person of the Trinity--whether He created man or not, whether He gave us free will or not.
 It's to say that the same God who created mortal, fragile, glorious man could just as well have not created him, or could have created him to be a programmed robot.
 It's to believe we play no part whatsoever in ongoing creation.
 It’s to believe in a God who is inert, preternaturally calm, distant, removed, uninvolved, and utterly uninterested in and detached from what crazy, wild-card thing happens next in this ongoing drama called Planet Earth.

 I think God contains his anxiety, consents to be stretched as far as He can possibly go, and to hold, as Christ did on the Cross, the stretched-to-the-breaking point tension, without lashing out, without transmitting the suffering, but rather in love, as a mother holds that kind of tension in labor--and is then split apart in birth.